 Anyone can become a Master Naturalist - it does not require a degree or years of experience.
 You do, however, need to:

 Applications for the 2024 training class are now closed.
 This training is composed of self-guided study and nature hikes.
 We aim to host our next Master Naturalist training in 2025.
-Please apply to receive notifications for our next training.
+Please check back soon for information on how to sign up for the next class.

 Master Naturalist Volunteer Training Program participants have the opportunity to: